-Grey brown back, dark eye in plain face.
-Spots have an irregular pattern.
+- Adult: Grey brown back, dark eye in plain face.
+Spots are round, and have an irregular pattern.
+Underwing white.

 Migratory in northern Scandinavia and from Poland eastwards, remainder of range varies from sedentary to partial migrant.
 Most migrants winter within range of more southerly breeders but becomes more widespread around the Mediterranean from September-April.

-Open woods, parks & gardens.
+Open woods, parks and gardens.
 Light woodland and open country, often in human-altered habitats like parks, sports fields, and large gardens.
 After breeding commonly moves to areas with abundant supplies of berries, ivy, yew, holly and mistletoe are favoured.
 Also feeds in open grassland, playing fields and farmland.
 Unlike Song Thrush, often feeds in the open well away from cover.

 The nest is a big, loose, cup of roots, leaves and moss.
 It is usually placed high in a tree.
 The clutch consists of 4 greenish-blue eggs with red marks which are incubated for 15-16 days.
 The young fledge about 2 weeks later.
 There may be two broods in the season which runs from late March to July.